David and Saul

-David explained to his soldiers how God is in charge of the situation, “As surely as the Lord lives . . . the Lord himself will strike him, or his time will come and he will die, or he will go into battle and perish.
+David explained to his soldiers that God is the one that takes revenge (Romans 12:19).
+He is in charge of the situation, “As surely as the Lord lives . . . the Lord himself will strike him, or his time will come and he will die, or he will go into battle and perish.
 But the Lord forbid that I should lay a hand on the Lord’s anointed” (1 Samuel 26:10–11).

-Even after Saul was killed in battle (1 Samuel 31:6; 2 Samuel 1:4), David grieved over Saul and Jonathan with deep and genuine sorrow.
-And “David lamented with this lamentation over Saul and over Jonathan his son” (2 Samuel 1:17).
+Even after Saul was killed in battle (1 Samuel 31:6; 2 Samuel 1:4), David grieved over the death of his enemy and he “lamented with this lamentation over Saul and over Jonathan his son” (2 Samuel 1:17).
 This revealed David’s utter sincerity and nobility of nature.
-In his heart, there was no thought of hate or pleasure at the death of his enemy.
+In his heart, there was no thought of revenge or pleasure at the death of his enemy.

 In His service,